 Wow.
 Ouch.
 I mean, I don't want to be mean just for the sake of being mean, but I guess a little bit of Acuff goes a long way, and I think Roy Senior may have used most of the glamor and magic up in his own long career.
 Roy, Jr. had a pretty thin, underwhelming voice -- I guess he was shooting for a Bill Anderson/Hank Locklin kind of thing, but this album just lacks spontaneity or spark, and the youth-culture touches don't really put it over the top.
 Probably the most interesting aspect is that there are four John D. Loudermilk songs on there (including a really embarrassing rendition of "Lament Of The Cherokee Reservation Indian") as well as a couple by newcomer Mickey Newbury, and two by Bobby Bond.
 But mostly, this was clearly a vanity record, with pretty perfunctory accompaniment by the studio crew at dad's record label.
 Oh, well.
 Diehard Loudermilk fans might want to check it out...

-Roy Acuff, Jr. "California Lady" (MGM-Hickory, 1974) (LP)
+Roy Acuff, Jr. "California Lady" (MGM-Hickory Records, 1974) (LP)

-Don Adams "On His Way" (Atlantic, 1973) (LP)
+Don Adams "On His Way" (Atlantic Records, 1973) (LP)

 (Produced by David Paul Briggs)

 The lone album, I believe, of this semi-rootsy country crooner from rural Greenfield, Ohio, which was also the hometown of country star Johnny Paycheck.
-Adams broke through in '67 with a modest hit on an indie label, and landed a spot in Johnny Paycheck's band, but it never quite clicked for Adams as a solo artist.
+Adams broke through in '67 with a modest hit on an indie label, and landed a spot in Paycheck's band, but it never quite clicked for Adams as a solo artist.
 This major label debut was well-produced and pretty satisfying I like the loping honkytonk numbers, including the opening track, "I'll Be Satisfied," although it only barely cracked into the Top 100, followed by a handful of non-album singles that also fizzled on the charts.
 Adams was best with a backbeat; there are also a few slower ballads where he sounds kind of Hank Locklin-esque, but these just underscored his limitations as a singer.
 Among the backing musicians are a couple of other Paycheck pickers, notably steel player Doug Jernigan and fiddler Paul Justice; Paycheck himself contributes brief liner notes and good wishes.
 Not an earthshaking album, but certainly worth a spin.
 Adams and his brothers also recorded an album as "The Boys," with Jernigan and other members of the Paycheck band; they later played together at regional "opry" venues and the like.

 Kay Adams -- see artist discography